Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Raven’s Books

-On my way back from Joshua Tree on my second day, I happened to spot Raven’s Books.
-I made a u-turn and parked in the lot.
-When I went inside, it was books galore!
-A smorgasbord of every genre you can think of: sci-fi, horror, metaphysics… it was there.
-The owner, Patty, who couldn’t have been more helpful, said the bookshop had been there for 30 years.
+On my way back from Joshua Tree National Park, I happened to spot Raven’s Books.
+I made a U-turn and parked in the lot.
+This shop is books galore!
+Raven’s Books is a smorgasbord of every genre you can think of: sci-fi, horror, metaphysics… it was there.
+The owner, Patty, who couldn’t have been more helpful said the bookshop had been there for 30 years!!
 On the Yelp business bio, I found that she had purchased the bookshop in 2013 and that she loved the desert community.
 Patty lives in San Diego part-time, so you’ll only be able to go to Raven’s Books from Thursdays to Sundays.

 Food